 When the employee ceases to work for the employer or departs Australia, the employer's mission or post must send a completed Departure Notification - Private Domestic Worker [PDF] form to Protocol Branch.

-In most cases, private domestic workers cannot change from one employer to another and they are expected to leave at the time, or before, their employer leaves Australia.
-Protocol Branch (firstname.lastname@example.org) will consider requests for a PDW to transfer between eligible employers subject to the 10-year rule (see section 9.2.5).
-Such requests should be made at least six weeks before the departure of the current employer by note verbale and include the full name and date of arrival (if applicable) of the proposed new employer.
+In most cases, private domestic workers are expected to leave Australia at the time, or before, their employer leaves Australia.
+However, Protocol Branch (email@example.com) will consider requests for a private domestic worker to transfer between eligible employers subject to the 10-year rule (see section 9.2.5).
+Such requests must be made by the employer’s foreign ministry in accordance with section 9.2.1 DFAT approval, at least six weeks before the departure of the current employer.